shorepine/alles/README.md

 ![DX7 Algorithms](https://raw.githubusercontent.com/bwhitman/alles/main/pics/dx7_algorithms.jpg)

 When building your own algorithm sets, assign a separate oscillator as wave=`ALGO`, but the source oscillators as `SINE`.
-The algorithm #s are borrowed from the DX7, but 0-indexed (so #1 here is our #0.)
+The algorithm #s are borrowed from the DX7.
 You don't have to use all 6 operators, any operators specified as `-1` will be ignored.
 Note that the `algo_source` parameter counts backwards from operator 6.
 When building operators, they can have their frequencies specified directly with `freq` or as a ratio of the root `ALGO` oscillator via `ratio`.
 Each operator can have a `detune` parameter if using frequency ratios.

 ## Partials